CosmWasm/docs-deprecated/docs/intro/first-demo.md

 ## Uploading the Code

 Before we upload the code, we need to set up `THIEF` to be an address we control.
-First, let's make a new accout, then update the contract to reference it:
+First, let's make a new account, then update the contract to reference it:

 ```bash
 # Set the THIEF variable in source code to this value